meatbagadmin/meatbagadmin/_posts/2025-12-18-LOG-0002-the-cerulean-stupor.md

 ---
 layout: post
-title: "Log 001: The Cerulean Stupor — The Day the World Turned Blue"
+title: "LOG_0002: The Cerulean Stupor — The Day the World Turned Blue"
-thumbnail: "/assets/img/blue-screen-outage.png"
+date: 2025-12-18
+category: alister-psych-eval
-excerpt: "Log 001: A single line of code turns the global infrastructure into a digital graveyard.
+excerpt: "A single line of code turns the global infrastructure into a digital graveyard.
 Alister and Vigor-9 provide the post-mortem."
 ---

 <p align="center">